 One of the first things you will need to decide is what type of relapse help you need.
 This will vary wildly from person to person.
 For some, relapse recovery after one night of drinking with a buddy can be remedied with a renewed dedication to their sobriety, while for others it may mean going back into treatment.

 Alternative Therapies When You Relapse

 One of the reassurances of recovery is that there are so many alternatives when it comes to therapies and activities.
 Medically, you can do intense inpatient and outpatient programs, go to support groups, try transitional living, and participate in other specialty programs through recovery centers like Steps Recovery.

 You can also try other therapies such as:

-Recreational therapy through physical activity is an ideal way to enhance your recovery process.
+Therapy utilizing physical activity is an ideal way to enhance your recovery process.
 A small study reported by Harvard Health Publishing indicated that 75% of those who participated in an exercise program three times per week were still abstaining or had reduced their substance use one year later.

 Any time you relapse, it is advisable to speak to a substance abuse recovery professional.
 They can help you with the clinical and medical needs that accompany relapse.

 Recovery should not be a solo journey.
 Surround yourself with friends and family who are a positive influence.
 Your partners in your recovery should be people with whom you can be honest and open about all aspects of your therapy.
 They should also be people of strength and courage, who can practice some tough love if necessary.

 Reach Out for Recovery

 You relapsed.
 It’s OK.
 You have the strength to pick yourself up and get back on track.
 Steps Recovery Centers wants to help you navigate the ebb and flow of the waters of recovery.
 Contact us for more information about our programs, staff, and facilities.
 We are available 24/7 to help you or a loved one get the help you or they need.